nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Adds appointment for pet at `INDEX` on a specific date at a specific location.
 * The index refers to the index number shown in the current list of pets.
 * The index **must be a positive integer** 1, 2, 3, …​
-* Date and time of the appointment should be entered together with `dt/` prefix.
+* Date and time of the appointment should be entered after the `dt/` prefix.
 * Date and time should strictly follow `dd-MM-yyyy HH:mm` format.
-* Location of appointment should be entered with `at/` prefix.
+* Location of appointment should be entered after the `at/` prefix.
 * Whitespaces, special characters and alphanumeric characters are allowed for location.
 * Both `date/` and `at/` are **mandatory** fields.